What does it mean to belong in a classroom, in a discipline, in a university?

 - Use student surveys to seek students’ views on how class is going or to invite them to tell you about who they are beyond “student in the class”

-- Have an inclusive curriculum – Integrate diverse perspectives and materials that reflect people from different demographics and histories.
+- Have a curriculum that appeals to our students – Integrate varied perspectives and materials that reflect people from all walks of life.

-- Connect course curricula to real-world content that is relatable to a diverse student body
+- Connect course curricula to real-world content that is relatable to our student body

 Support Belonging through Your Daily Practice